Faster and smarter in the app... Open app

 Oktoberfest, Munich

-Oktoberfest is the largest Volksfest in the world, celebrates Bavarian culture and is filled with delicious German beer, food and funfair attractions.
+Oktoberfest is the largest Volksfest in the world, celebrates Bavarian culture and is filled with delicious German food, funfair attractions and of course Munich's finest beer.
 If you're heading there for the first time, read our tips for the best experience.

 It actually starts in September – not October!